INSPRA- eplerenone tablet, film coated

 INSPRA has been studied concomitantly with treatment with ACE inhibitors, ARB, calcium channel blockers, beta-blockers, and hydrochlorothiazide.
 When administered concomitantly with one of these drugs INSPRA usually produced its expected antihypertensive effects.

-INSPRA Tablets, 25 mg, are yellow diamond biconvex film-coated tablets.
-They are debossed with Pfizer on one side and NSR over 25 on the other.
+INSPRA Tablets are yellow, diamond biconvex, and film-coated.
+They are debossed with Pfizer on one side.
 They are supplied as follows: